Quantum preprocessing for information-theoretic security in two-party computation: Preliminaries

 \section{Preliminaries}

 On computing two-party classical functions with quantum circuits, Lo \cite{Lo97} studied the data privacy for publicly known classical functions with the output on one party only.
 Buhrman \emph{et al} \cite{bcs12} studied the security of two-party quantum computation for publicly known classical functions in the case that both parties know the outcome, although with some limitations in the security notions.
 These and other results in the literature \cite{Colbeck07} suggest that secure bipartite classical computing cannot be generally done by quantum protocols where the two parties have full quantum capabilities.
-In the current work, the protocols allow aborts in the quantum preprocessing (Bob may abort when he detects that Alice has cheated), so the scenario considered here does not fit into the assumptions in the works mentioned above.
+In the current work, the protocols allow aborts in the quantum preprocessing (Bob may abort when he detects that Alice has cheated), and local randomness is used, so the scenario considered here does not fit into the assumptions in the works mentioned above.
 We assume that one party values the privacy of his data higher than the possibility to learn the other party's data.
 Under such assumption, we do not require the parties in the main bipartite computation stage to be entirely classical.

 Next, we introduce the simplest case in the one-time tables \cite{Beaver98}.
+Actually the type of table discussed below is known as precomputed oblivious transfer, although our usage of such table is not in the form of transferring a bit.
+Rather, it is more like implementing a gate.
 The bipartite AND gate with distributed output is a gate that takes as input two distant bits $a$ and $b$, and outputs $(a\cdot b)\oplus r$ and $r$ on the two parties, respectively, where $r$ is a uniformly random bit.
 (XOR is denoted as $\oplus$; AND is denoted as the $\cdot$ symbol.)
 It is sufficient for secure two-party classical computation, although there may be other constructions.
 Theoretically, the bipartite AND gate with distributed output on two distant input bits $a$ and $b$ can be computed while keeping both input bits completely private, with the help of a precomputed ideal one-time table of the nonlocal-AND type.
 Such one-time table has two locally-generated uniformly random bits $x$ and $y$ on Alice's and Bob's side, respectively, and also has $(x\cdot y)\oplus r$ and $r$ on Alice's and Bob's side, respectively, where $r$ is a uniformly random bit.
 The steps for the bipartite AND-gate computation with distributed output are as follows:

 1. Alice announces $a'=a \oplus x$.
 Bob announces $b'=b \oplus y$.

 2. Each party calculates an output bit according to the one-time table and the received message.
 Alice's output is $(x\cdot b')\oplus(x\cdot y)\oplus r$.
 Bob's output is $(a'\cdot b)\oplus r$.